-The Board of Directors recommends you vote FOR the following: 1.
-Election of directors: 01 Steve Sanghi 04 Albert J. Hugo-Martinez Vote FOR all nominees (except as marked) " Vote WITHHELD nominees Wote WITHHELD from all nominees 02 Matthew W. Chapman 05 Wade F. Meyercord 03 L.B.
-Day (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
-The Board of Directors recommends you vote FOR proposals 2 and 3.
-2. Proposal to ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm Microchip for the fiscal year ending March 31, 2014. of For " Against " Abstain 3.
-Proposal to approve, on an advisory (non-binding) basis, the compensation of our named executives. " For " Against " Abstain
+The Board of Directors recomme ends you vote FOR the following: 1.
+Election of directors: 01 Steve Sanghi 04 Esther L. Johnson Vote FOR all nominees (except as marked) " Vote WITH nominees HELD from all 02 Matthew W. Chapman 05 Wade F. Meyercord 03 L.B.
+Day • tructions: To withhol inee(s) in the box pro d authority to vote for any indicovided to the right.) cated nominee, write the n umber(s) of the The Board of Directors recommends you vote FOI R proposals 2, 3 and 4 .
+2. debentures as required debentures as a result of e issuance of shares of our common s by the Nasdaq listing rules so that up of our payment of cash dividends we in the flexibility to issue shares upon on future adjustment of the concan maintain our current account version rate of the .
+For Against Abstain 3. ppointment of Ernst & Young LLP as al year ending March 31, 2016. the independent registered pub olic accounting firm of "For " Against Abstain 4.
+Proposal to approve, or n an advisory (non-binding) basis, the e compensation of our named ex xecutives. " For Against Abstain Date : Signa ture(s) in Box Truste ees, administrators, ur name(s) appears on Proxy. etc., should include title and a authority.
+Corporations